UKSKprosodynetwork/UKSKprosodynetwork.github.io/index.md

 We invite submissions on any aspects of speech prosody.
 We particularly encourage submissions on interdisciplinary studies, studies using new or unconventional methodology, research with real-world impacts, spontaneous speech, under-researched languages, and the interface between prosody and other aspects of communication, language or cognition.

 All presentations will be face-to-face oral presentations for 20 minutes.
 We expect approximately 20 presentations.
+The workshop language is English.

 All authors will be invited to submit a full-length paper for a special journal issue by January 2024 (details TBC).
 The papers will be subject to the normal peer-review process.
 Please note that the acceptance of abstracts to the workshop does not guarantee a publication.